tacodeDev/dev-starter/content/tezos_starter_02.md

 Learn more about SmartPy in the [SmartPy Documentation](https://smartpy.io/reference.html).

-For the following sections of this chapter, you will be able to choose if you want to learn how to write Tezos smart contracts in CameLIGO or SmartPy.

 ## 2.2 Introduction to CameLIGO
 This section will give you a brief intro to LIGO, its different syntaxes, and Ocaml.